esensi/model/readme.md

 ### Extend the Default Model

 The simplest way to demonstrate the traits is to extend the base [`Esensi\Model\Model`](https://github.com/esensi/model/blob/master/src/Model.php).
-For example, if the application requires a simple blog, then the developer could create a `Post` model that **automatically handles validation, purging, hashing, encrypting, and even simplified relationship bindings** by simply extending this ready-to-go model:
+For example, if the application requires a simple blog, then the developer could create a `Post` model that **automatically handles validation, purging, hashing, encrypting, attribute type juggling and even simplified relationship bindings** by simply extending this ready-to-go model:

 ```php
 <?php